AustinMatherne/thinX/README.md

 ### Version

-0.2.1
+0.3.0

 ### Dependencies

-thinX is developed with Python 3.2 and PySide.
+thinX is developed with Python 3.3 and PySide.

-### esky & cx_Freeze Support

-setup.py is provided for creating executables using esky and cx_Freeze.

 ### Versioning